-WELCOME TO THE WORLD’S MOST EPIC WATER BATTLE!
+WELCOME TO THINGYAN, THE WORLD’S MOST EPIC WATER FESTIVAL!

 You think you’ve had epic water battles before?
 Not until you’ve experienced the Thingyan Water Festival in Myanmar.
 Forget about your puny squirt guns fights from childhood.
 When you rock up to the biggest celebration in Myanmar, you’ll be out-matched by happiness, smiles, and a never-ending H20 destruction delivered from double-barreled water canons wielded by grinning children.
 Battle may be a poor word given the origins and purpose of Thingyan, but it’s all in good fun.

 The festival of Thingyan is the celebration of the New Year in Myanmar, and what follows is as beautiful as it is chaotic.
 Unlike our (Western) New Year celebrations that take place on the first of January, the Myanmar Thingyan festival begins around the 13th of March, varying a day or two each year based on the Burmese lunisolar cycles.
 The closest thing you can get to this water-soaked mayhem of glee is Thailand’s Songkran or the Cambodian New Year, otherwise, I’ve never seen anything this awesome.